ATPs/PrecisionProDB/README.md

   ```

-## get help information for each module
+## Get help information for each module
 There are several files in the `src` folder.
 Each of them were designed in a way that can be run independently.
 To get help, run

 ```bash